 We will use your personal information (including by anonymising and aggregating it with other customers’ personal information) for sales and financial analysis purposes, to determine how Pygott & Crone is performing and where improvements can be made and where necessary to report back to our parent or affiliated group companies.
 This is necessary for the purposes of our legitimate interests in understanding how our business is performing, and considering how to improve our performance.

 We will ask for your consent if we wish to use your personal information for purposes other than those listed in this privacy statement and as required to do so under applicable law.
 We will not use your personal information for other purposes before we have received such consent.

 We treat your personal information with care and confidentiality and do not share it with third parties other than as set out below:

 For legitimate business interests, we may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in Section 1159 of the UK Companies Act 2006.

 With Service Providers

-Where required we may share limited personal information you provide when you register with us or enter in to a transaction with us, as necessary and only for the purposes and on the lawful grounds described above with various third parties who process your personal information on our behalf (Data Processors), such as;
+Where required we may share limited personal information you provide when you register with us or enter in to a transaction with us, as necessary and only for that purpose and on the lawful grounds described above with various third parties who process your personal information on our behalf (Data Processors), such as;

-Including but not limited to tenant referencing agencies, other estate agents or landlords, contractors and property maintenance services, gas and electrical contractors, utility companies and insurance providers.
+Tenant referencing agencies, banks or lending institutions, solicitors, surveyors, other estate agents or landlords, local authorities, contractors and property maintenance services, gas and electrical contractors, utility companies and insurance providers.